<

 You could be working one-on-one or in a small group, supporting children with their education, behavioural and social development, helping children who find it difficult to learn because they have dyslexia, a disability, a health issue, or those who don’t speak English as a first language.

-You can expect to earn between £60 – £80 per day, or on average a Learning Support Assistant would earn £17,300 per annum.
+You can expect to earn £11.56 per hour, or on average a Learning Support Assistant would earn £22,551 per annum.
+Entry level positions start at £20,858 per year while most experienced LSAs can make up to £31,081 per year.

 • Motivating your pupils to achieve beyond their potential.